pmichaelscott/DnD-Journal/docs/destiny/desert-perpetual/epoptes-hydra/epoptes-hydra.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 title: Epoptes - Hydra Encounter
 ---

 # Epoptes - Hydra Encounter

-Objective: defeat the big Hydra
+Objective: Work together to destroy eyes and flashlights on clones of the boss, then defeat Epoptes

+**Roles**
 The party will split into two groups of three, left and right

-**Roles**
 - [Side room](#side-room-role) - 2 players
 - [Center Pillar](#center-pillar-role) - 2 players
 - Add clear - 2 players